-Due to the rapidly unfolding situation in Ukraine, the Company's Board and management are regularly assessing the evolving sanctions against Russia and by Russia and their impacts to the Group and its operations located some 400 km north of Yakutsk in Far East Russia.
+Due to the rapidly unfolding situation in Ukraine starting in late February 2022, the Company's Board and management are regularly assessing the evolving sanctions against Russia and by Russia and their impacts to the Group and its operations located some 400 km north of Yakutsk in Far East Russia.
 As the date of this report, there are several risks and uncertainties with respect to our operations in Russia of note which include, but are not limited to the following:

 - Economic sanctions;

 - Currency controls;

 - Shortage of original spare parts;

 - o Restriction to pay dividends from Russia to UK and further to shareholders

 - o Withdrawal of service providers based outside of Russia; and

-- Export and import restrictions.
+- o Export and import restrictions.